 Over nearly ten years at my last full-time job one of my primary responsibilities was security -- from coding, to training, to auditing.
 I couldn't tell you how much time I spent learning which coding techniques are good and which are bad, and the methods that hackers use to get into data on websites.
 Even though I had been developing software for nearly three decades before I became involved with that project, I was very naive.
 But I learned so, so much, and have applied that knowledge in every aspect of the creation of not only this site but all of the software I'm involved with at any level.
 I've spent more than a few hours every week for more than ten years learning more about data security, and will continue to do so for the foreseeable future, and apply what I learn here.
 Every site on the Internet that is hacked teaches the developer community something valuable, and those discoveries are regularly considered and changes are made here where applicable.

 To that end, I'm doing everything I can to protect your data.
 A few basic examples, though this is not a comprehensive list:

 The bottom line is that security and your privacy are of paramount importance.
 I have done, and will continue to do, everything in my power to protect your data and maintain your confidence.
 If you have questions or wish to submit other feedback about the site, please contact me here.

-Engineer and Developer
+Site Designer and Developer